-Madras Christian College traces its origin to the General Assembly School founded by the Rev. John Anderson, a Missionary from the Church of Scotland on 3rd April 1837.
+Madras Christian College traces its origin to the General Assembly School founded by the Rev. John Anderson, a Missionary from the Church of Scotland, on 3rd April 1837.
 Anderson was a pioneer in introducing English medium education in South India.
-He was ably assisted by Rev. Johnston, Rev. Braidwood and Margaret Locher Anderson.
-Rev. William Miller who arrived in 1862 upgraded the school to a college by adding F.A. and B.A. courses in 1865 and 1867.
+He was ably assisted by Rev. Johnston, Rev Braidwood and Margaret Locher Anderson.
+Rev. William Miller, who arrived in 1862, upgraded the school to a college by adding F.A. and B.A. courses in 1865 and 1867, respectively.
 Along with a few other Protestant missions in Madras, Miller transformed the institution and named it ‘Madras Christian College’ on 1st January 1877.
-Miller’s bold academic vision, supported by the generous contribution from his family members, old students and the Madras Government raised the most impressive array of college buildings and hostels (student homes) opposite the High Court complex.
-Miller was succeeded by worthy leaders like Professors Skinner, E.M.
-Macphail, Meston and Hogg.
+His bold academic vision, supported by generous contributions from his family members, old students and the Madras Government, raised the most impressive array of college buildings and hostels (student homes) opposite the Madras High Court complex.
+Worthy leaders like Professor Skinner, Rev Dr E.M.
+Macphail, Rev Dr Meston and Rev Dr Hogg succeeded Rev Dr Miller.

-The rapid expansion of the College and the congested physical space necessitated the shifting of the college from George Town to the 400 acre sylvan Selaiyur forest in Tambaram.
-The ‘great migration’ took place on 30th January 1937 with a thanksgiving service in which the Governor Lord Erskine participated.
-Professor Edward Barnes and his wife Alice Barnes, who lived on the campus since 1932, painstakingly shaped and nurtured the campus, by planting hundreds of rare plants, and carving out dusty roads.
+The rapid expansion of the College and the crowded physical space necessitated the shifting of the college from George Town to the 400-acre sylvan Selaiyur forest in Tambaram.
+The ‘great migration’ took place on 30th January 1937 with a thanksgiving service in which Governor Lord Erskine participated.
+Professor Edward Barnes and his wife Alice Barnes, who had lived on the campus since 1932, painstakingly shaped and nurtured the atmosphere on campus by planting hundreds of rare plants and carving out dusty roads.
 Swiss Architect Henry Schaetti designed the majestic main buildings.
 The College hosted the famous International Missionary Conference in 1938.
 Women students were admitted from 1939.

 The year 1978 was path-breaking as MCC became one of the earliest colleges to be granted the status of Autonomy.
-This status enabled the college to introduce new courses and innovative curricular changes in tune with changing times and examination reforms with the focus on learner-centred continuous assessments.
-Autonomy also enabled the College to introduce diploma and certificate courses through the School of Continuing Education.
+This status enabled the college to introduce new courses and innovative curricular changes that are in tune with changing times and examination reforms, focusing on learner-centred continuous assessments.
+Autonomy also helped the College introduce diploma and certificate courses through the School of Continuing Education.
 The College introduced vocational degree programmes in the Departments of History, Zoology and Commerce in 1994.

-The Self – Financed Stream was started in 1999.
-Degree programmes of contemporary relevance and employability are offered in the Self – Financed Stream.
-The College now has thirty-four departments under both the Aided and Self – Financed Streams offering Undergraduate, Postgraduate and Research programmes (M.Phil.& Ph.D).
+The Self-Financed Stream was introduced in 1999.
+Degree programmes of contemporary relevance and employability are offered in the Self-Financed Stream.
+The College now has thirty-four departments under both the Aided and Self-Financed Streams offering Undergraduate, Postgraduate and Research programmes (M.Phil.& PhD).

-The Choice Based Credit System (CBCS) was introduced in 2003 – 2004 enabling the College to provide more choice for the students offering interdisciplinary options and rationalising the workload of each paper in tune with the credits awarded.
+The Choice Based Credit System (CBCS) was introduced in 2003 – 2004, enabling the College to provide more choices for the students by offering interdisciplinary options and rationalising the workload of each paper in tune with the credits awarded.

-The Halls of residence for men – Selaiyur, St. Thomas’s and Heber and Martin, Margaret and Barnes for women, contribute to the rich diversity and liveliness of campus life.
-The sprawling sports fields and the cultural ambience of the college, provide impetus towards nurturing students’ personalities and their holistic development.
+The Halls of residence for men – Selaiyur, St. Thomas’s and Heber and Martin, Margaret and Barnes for women, contribute to campus life’s rich diversity and liveliness.
+The sprawling sports fields and the cultural ambience of the college provide impetus towards nurturing students’ personalities and holistic development.

-All key milestones in the history of the college were befittingly celebrated.
-The 50th year i.e. 1887 witnessed the birth of Philosophy and History Unions, besides the Tamil and Telugu Associations.
-The centenary of the College celebrated in 1937 was marked with the relocation of the college to the Tambaram campus.
-In 1962 (125th Year) Dr S. Radhakrishnan, our distinguished alumnus, visited the college and the MCC school in his capacity as the Vice-President of India.
-The 150th year was commemorated in 1987, with the Prime Minister Shri Rajiv Gandhi participating in the main function and declaring open the Miller Memorial Library.
+All key milestones in the history of the college were befittingly celebrated, and the 50th year i.e. 1887, witnessed the birth of Philosophy and History Unions, besides the Tamil and Telugu Associations.
+The centenary of the College celebrated in 1937 was marked by the college’s relocation to the Tambaram campus.
+In 1962 (125th Year) Dr S. Radhakrishnan, our distinguished alumnus, visited the college and the MCC school in his capacity of the Vice-President of India.
+The 150th year was commemorated in 1987, with Prime Minister Shri Rajiv Gandhi participating in the primary function and declaring the Miller Memorial Library open.
 Dr A.P.J.
-Abdul Kalam, the then President of India lent his gracious presence at the 170th year celebrations in 2007 and inaugurated the Centre for International Social Work.
+Abdul Kalam, the then President of India, lent his gracious presence at the 170th-year celebrations in 2007 and inaugurated the Centre for International Social Work.

 The Quartoseptcentennial (175th) was celebrated in the year 2012.
 Shri.
-Mohammad Hamid Ansari, Vice President of India Prof. P.J.
-Kurien, Deputy Chairman of the Rajya Sabha and Dr K. Rosaiah, Governor of Tamilnadu graced the occasion.
+Mohammad Hamid Ansari, Vice President of India, Prof. P.J.
+Kurien, Deputy Chairman of the Rajya Sabha and Dr K. Rosaiah, Governor of Tamil Nadu, graced the occasion.
 “Celebrating History and Serving Humanity” was the theme of the Quartoseptcentennial year.
+100 kWp Solar Power Plant, Commerce Block and IGH Extension wing marked some 175th-year celebration activities.
+In 2013, the College was reaccredited by NAAC with an “A” Grade (Highest Grade).
+In 2016 the College was awarded the ‘College with Potential for Excellence’ status.
+The College was ranked 17th in India by the National Institutional Ranking Framework (NIRF) in 2020.

-Madras Christian College established the ‘MCC Boyd Business School’ in 2016, which aims to offer world-class business education.
+Madras Christian College established the ‘MCC Boyd-Tandon School of Business’ in 2016, which aims to offer world-class business education.

-The College is first among the Arts and Science colleges in the state of Tamil Nadu in meeting the Solar Purchase obligation, as it generates 50 per cent of its power needs through solar energy.
+The College is first among the Arts and Science colleges in Tamil Nadu in meeting the Solar Purchase obligation, as it generates 50 per cent of its power needs through solar energy.

-Academic excellence, spiritual vitality and social relevance have remained the guiding principles of the Institution throughout its history.
+Academic excellence, spiritual vitality and social relevance remain the Institution’s guiding principles down the decades.

 Establishment of Men’s Halls